RiceSec/constitution/constitution.md

 An officer may be removed through either of the following processes:

-1. Upon receipt of a petition of at least 20 percent of the voting members of the organization, the President shall be required to schedule a recall election to be conducted between 48 hours and two weeks from the time of receipt.
-A two-thirds vote of voting members present is required to remove an officer in a recall election.
+1. Upon receipt of a petition of at least 20 percent of the members of the organization, the President shall be required to schedule a recall election to be conducted between 48 hours and two weeks from the time of receipt.
+A two-thirds vote of members present is required to remove an officer in a recall election.
-2. If an officer or the sponsor of the organization has reason to believe an officer has acted in a manner warranting removal under Section III.E.1, the officer may be called before the other officers and sponsor in a closed meeting.
+2. If an officer or the sponsor of the organization has reason to believe an officer has acted in a manner warranting removal under (todo: fix section num), the officer may be called before the other officers and sponsor in a closed meeting.
 After hearing the alleged grounds for removal and the officer’s response, the other officers may remove the member by a unanimous vote.
 The President (or Vice-President if the removal hearing is for the President) shall notify the member of the decision in writing within 24 hours.

 #### Vacancies